warning

 Dickens was born in 1812 in Portsmouth, England and died in 1870 in Higham.

-Dickens love writing stories and often published them in newspapers, entertaining lots of people with his exciting characters and adventures.
+Dickens loved writing stories and often published them in newspapers, entertaining lots of people with his exciting characters and adventures.

 "Oliver Twist" is set in London and portrays the harsh realities of urban life for the poor and vulnerable.

-During the Victorian times things change quickly because lots of factories were being built and more people were moving to cities to work in them.
+During the Victorian times, things changed quickly because lots of factories were being built and more people were moving to cities to work in them.

-And if you look carefully at this image, the top image you compete, you can see some people living in the slums in the London slums where it's very dark and dirty and not very well cared for at all.
+And if you look carefully at this image, the top image, you can see some people living in the slums, in the London slums where it's very dark and dirty and not very well cared for at all.

 Check for understanding.